 Communicate and Take Baby Steps

 That’s what I’d recommend Mom, is you come up with a line, something that she can even practice with you that’s, “Excuse me, coach.
 I’m not feeling confident enough to try that right now.
 Could we try this instead?”
-That in itself may be scarier than the balk walkover for this little girl.
-But if she can do that, even if she’s willing to try to speak up maybe one out of five chances.
-Let’s say that in a given practice her coach is asking her to do five things that she does not feel safe to do, if she can speak up once, that could be the goal for the week.
+That in itself may be scarier than the back walkover for this little girl.
+But let’s say that in a given practice her coach is asking her to do five things that she does not feel safe to do, if she can speak up once, that could be the goal for the week.
 Then, maybe if she can speak up twice, that’s the goal for next week.

 Speak to the Coach